hitliaomq/MaterialPOST/ElasticPOST/README.md

-*Note: Currently, the source is not released for some personal reason, but it will come soon.(if you are interested in it, please send me a e-mail, I will send to you as soon as possible).
+*Note: Currently, the source is not released for some personal reason, but it will come soon.(if you are interested in it, please send me a e-mail(liaomq1900127@163.com), I will send to you as soon as possible).